setms/book/docs/requirements/digest/specification.md

 ```

 It's possible to define requirements more formally using specification languages like Planguage @@Gilb2005.
+However, formal methods and certain kinds of diagrams are foreign to most users, so the best way to specify
+requirements is still in text form.
+Structured natural language, like used in the templates above, is often better than free-form text.

 Many measurements of quality attributes are **lagging indicators**.
 This means you can't tell whether the system achieved its goals until after it's been in operation for a while.